-To meet the needs of persons with hearing impairments, TTD/TTY (text telephone display / teletype) will be provided.
+To meet the needs of persons with hearing impairments, TTD/TTY (text telephone display / teletype) communication will be available.

 To meet the needs of persons with vision impairments, large-print and audio versions of key program documents will be made available upon request.
-When visual aids are used in public meetings or presentations, or in meetings with PHA staff, one-on-one assistance will be provided upon request.
+When visual aids are used in public meetings or presentations, or in meetings with CCHA staff, one-on-one assistance will be provided upon request.